It's Wednesday 1:12 PMWe're open.

 Dual exhaust systems also have some cons, such as:

-• Expense — dual exhaust systems are more expensive to purchase, install and replace.
+• Higher cost: Dual exhausts are more expensive to purchase, install, and maintain.

 Which Exhaust System Should I Get?